After the honeymoon phase, the feel-good neurochemicals may wear off, but that doesn’t have to mean the end of your romance.

 Try to turn everything into a sensory experience.
 Consider making your dinner atmosphere more inviting by adding candlelight.
 Try rose petals in a shared bath.
 A little extra effort can set the mood.

-Consider creating a sense of adventure and excitement in your relationship by visiting new places together, says Rivkah Slatkin, a marriage counselor and co-founder of The Marriage Restoration Project.
+Consider creating a sense of adventure and excitement in your relationship by visiting new places together, says Rabbi Shlomo Slatkin, a licensed clinical professional counselor and co-founder of The Marriage Restoration Project.

-“You need not travel across the ocean,” she adds.
+“You need not travel across the ocean,” he adds.
 “Even a short overnight trip can do the job.”

 Try to find one day a week to power down your devices and enjoy each other’s company without distractions.